Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Swizerland chose to become neutral in an attempt to always avoid pissing off Jayesh.
+When night falls in the forest, the darkness gets afraid of Jayesh

-Updated on: [8/1/2025]
+Updated on: [9/1/2025]
 <!-- #jokeEnd -->